awpala/my-omscs-notes/cs-6290/13-virtual-memory.md

 <img src="./assets/13-007.png" width="650">
 </center>

-Conversely, the second/smaller program might go to the ***same*** location in phsyical memory (e.g., if the two programs are sharing data), as in the figure shown above.
+Conversely, the second/smaller program might go to the ***same*** location in physical memory (e.g., if the two programs are sharing data), as in the figure shown above.

 <center>
 <img src="./assets/13-008.png" width="650">